idontknoweider/idontknoweider/README.md

 ### Hi, I'm Eider (@idontknoweider) 👋

-- 😄 Pronouns: she/her and they/them [ENG], ella/elle [SPA], elle/elli [CAT]
+- 😄 Pronouns: she/her and they/them [ENG], ella/elle [SPA], ella/elli [CAT]

 - 🔭 I’m currently working on tools to help my volleyball team improve faster!
 - 🌱 I’m currently learning (or trying to) a lot of things!
 Some of them are Julia, Machine Learning, dig deeper into complex systems and some languages!
+Doing a refresher on C++ and working on game design and so on.
 - 👯 I’m looking to collaborate on complex systems projects and little useful applications
 - 🤔 I’m looking for help with deep learning in Python
 - 💬 Ask me about anything!
 I love sharing random facts